TestbedLU/Testbed_BIM_GIS/Building footprint area/README.md

-# Calculation of building area/footprint area for IFC-models
+# Calculation of building footprint area for IFC-models
-Two custom transformers are created
+Custom transformers:

 - __FootprintAreaCalculator.fmx__
 - __FootprintAreaCalculator_IfcSpace.fmx__

-__FootprintAreaCalculator.fmx__ is used in workspace *Hjaltevadshus Spira 168 - without object for BUA.fmw* and *Hjaltevadshus Spira 175 - without object for BUA.fmw*.
+__FootprintAreaCalculator.fmx__ is used in workspace *Hjaltevadshus Spira 168 - without object for BUA.fmw*, *Hjaltevadshus Spira 175 - without object for BUA.fmw*, *House45* and *KTHDemohouse*.

 __FootprintAreaCalculator_IfcSpace.fmx__ is used in workspace *Kamakura - with object for BUA.fmw*.